-Depending on the changes you’re making in your kitchen, your remodel won’t take less than a few days, and could be weeks.
-Eating out every day isn’t an option for most people.
+Depending on the changes you're making in your kitchen, your remodel won't take less than a few days, and could even take weeks.
+Eating out every day isn't an option for most people.
 Create a temporary kitchen in another room of the house.
-You don’t need a full kitchen.
+You don't need a full kitchen.
 Plug in a mini-fridge, add a toaster oven, and maybe a microwave.
 A folding table can serve as counter space.
 Use paper plates and plastic utensils to save on washing dishes.

 A kitchen remodel while living in the home can feel like a never-ending process.
 With a little planning and preparation, you can get things moving along a little more quickly and smoothly.
 When it's done, you'll know that you won't have to do it again.